 The BMA, among others, has commented on how the HSC Act has introduced confusion about the circumstances in which commissioners can award a contract without using competition http://bma.org.uk/working-for-change/doctors-in-the-nhs/reconfiguration-and-integration-new/competition-and-choice-new/competition-law-guide.
 As the previous head of NHS England admitted, the NHS is now “bogged down in a morass of competition law” http://www.theguardian.com/commentisfree/2013/nov/15/competition-killing-nhs-bournemouth-poole). (see also our pages on NHS privatisation under ‘Central issues”).

 - Lifted the private patient income cap – the amount of money that NHS Trusts can raise from private sources, typically private patients, but also things like car parking charges.
 Hospitals used to be allowed to generate around 2% of their income (with some regional variation) from private work.
-The HSC Act raised this to just under 50%.
-By 2014, some leading hospitals had seen an increase of as much as 40% of their private income, creating concern about the development of a two tier health care system, with higher standards of care for private patients, and a creeping privatisation of the NHS.
+The HSC Act raised this to just under 50%, creating concern about the development of a two tier health care system, with higher standards of care for private patients, and a creeping privatisation of the NHS.
 Research indicates that 10 private patient units – mainly based in London NHS hospitals – account for nearly 60% of the £596m generated by the NHS from the treatment of private patients.
 For four of these hospitals, private patient income makes up more than 10% of their income.
 However, of 41 Trusts that provided information in response to a Freedom of Information request, nine made a loss on the treatment of private patients.

 - Created confusion about whether the NHS is still an enterprise that carries out a social activity or whether, despite still being publicly funded, it’s become an economic activity because of the involvement of private companies and the potential for them to make profit.
 This confusion leaves the NHS vulnerable to being included in trade and investment agreements like the Transatlantic Trade and Investment Partnership (TTIP).